-Secondary data

-Data that has already been collected and is available from another source.
+Secondary data means data that has already been collected and is available from another source.

-Segmentation

-An analytic technique aimed at dividing a broad target population into subsets or groups of individuals or organisations who have, or are perceived to have, common needs, interests, behaviours, and priorities, and then designing and implementing strategies to interact with them.
+Segmentation means an analytic technique aimed at dividing a broad target population into subsets or groups of individuals or organisations who have, or are perceived to have, common needs, interests, and priorities, and then designing and implementing strategies to interact with them.
 Segmentation differs from profiling in that its focus is on well-defined groups of people with shared characteristics rather than individual data subjects.

-Sensitive data ("Special Category data" in some jurisdictions)

-Specific types of personal data that local laws require be protected at the highest possible level from unauthorized access in order to safeguard the privacy or security of an individual or organisation, and which may require additional explicit permission from the data subject before processing.
-The designation of sensitive data varies by jurisdiction and can include but is not limited to a data subject's racial or ethnic origin, health records, biometric and genetic data, sexual orientation or sexual habits, criminal records, political opinions, trade union membership, religious or philosophical beliefs.
-It can also include other types of data (not necessarily legally defined) such as location, financial information, and illegal behaviours such as the use of regulated drugs or alcohol.
+Sensitive data (Special Category Data in some jurisdictions) means specific types of personal data that local laws require be protected at the highest possible level from unauthorised access in order to safeguard the privacy or security of an individual or organisation, and which may require additional explicit permission from the data subject before processing.
+The designation of sensitive data varies by jurisdiction and can include, but is not limited to, a data subject's racial or ethnic origin, health records, biometric and genetic data, sexual orientation or sexual habits, criminal records, political opinions, trade union membership, religious or philosophical beliefs.
+It can also include other types of data (not necessarily legally defined) such as location, financial information, and illegal behaviors such as the use of regulated drugs.